-It can be a surprise that the Adirondacks, known for its mountains and lakes and forests, is also the home of many farms dedicated to organic and sustainable agriculture.
+It can be a surprise that the Adirondacks, known for its mountains and lakes and forests, is also the home to many farms dedicated to organic and sustainable agriculture.
 The tours are held on select Sundays when three artisanal creameries have an Open House event for visitors.

 The Sugar House Creamery dairy farm has been reborn as a labor of love.
 Owners Margot Brooks and Alex Eaton are highly committed to sustainable agriculture.
 Pasture rotation, organic handling of pests and diseases, and a committment to humane animal practices are hallmarks of all the farms on this tour.

-When I think of Asgaard Farm, two things spring to mind.
-Goats, and goat milk caramels.
+When I think of Asgaard Farm, two things spring to mind: goats and goat milk caramels.

-"They are keeping their distance," a friend remarked.
-"You told me they would be more friendly."
+"They are keeping their distance," a friend remarked, "you told me they would be more friendly."

-We have to watch out for that famous goat sense of mischief.
+You have to watch out for that famous goat sense of mischief.

-Northern Feast Catering will be doing the lunch and treats at this farm.
 Asgaard is also a lodging option with their beautifully restored Emerson House, designed by Kent himself, who was also a trained architect.